krizalys/onedrive-php-sdk/README.md

 ```

 If you are not already using Composer in your PHP project, refer to [the
-Composer documentation][composer] to learn how to set it up first.
+Composer documentation][composer] to learn how to set it up.

 Quick start
 -----------

-When using OneDrive SDK for PHP, you are assumed to have an application exposing
+To use the OneDrive SDK for PHP, you require a web application exposing a URL
-a URL receiving user authentication data from OneDrive.
-Typically, this URL,
-referred to as your application's ***Redirect URI***, is a PHP script accepting
+initiating the authorization flow.
+Typically, this URL, referred to as your web
+application's ***Redirect URI***, is a PHP script requesting an authorization
-this data to expose functionality interacting with your users' OneDrive
+token.
+This token is required whenever your web application interacts with your
+users' OneDrive contents and may be reused across multiple calls.
+An example of
-contents.
-An example of such an application is our [functional test
+such a web application is our [functional test suite][functional-test-suite].
-suite][functional-test-suite].

-You also need to register a OneDrive application.
-To do this, first [sign in to
+You also require a OneDrive application.
+To register such an application, first
-Microsoft Azure][microsoft-azure-login], then visit [App
+[sign in to Microsoft Azure][microsoft-azure-login], then visit [App
 registrations][app-registration-portal] and add a *registration* for your
 application.
-While registering your application, you are given the option to set
+While registering your application, you need to set its *Redirect
-its *Redirect URI*, explained above. **We currently only support *Web* redirect
+URI*, explained above. **We currently only support *Web* redirect
+URIs.**

-URIs.** Once created, your application is assigned an *Application (client) ID*,
+Once created, your application is assigned an *Application (client) ID*,
-referred to as its ***Client ID***, and in *Certificate & secrets*, you need to
+referred to as its ***Client ID***.
+In *Certificate & secrets*, you also need to
 add at least one ***Client secret***. **Warning: *Client Secrets* are similar to
-passwords or private keys, they allow applications to identify as yours: they
+passwords or private keys by allowing an application to identify as yours:
-should be handled securely and not be disclosed to third-parties.**
+therefore, *Client Secrets* should be kept private.**

-Once you have a *Redirect URI*, a *Client ID*, and a *Client Secret*, your
+Once you have a *Redirect URI*, a *Client ID*, and a *Client Secret*, your web
 application can start using the OneDrive SDK for PHP in three steps.

 ### Step 1: create your configuration